 One of the finest banjo players in the whole west.
 His leads are spot on and his backup is so tasteful.
 When not playing Bluegrass, Mark is an avid hiker, bicyclist and hunter.

 High Plains is blessed to have 5 members who all can sing and it is that which keeps our fans coming back.
 Their Gospel Show has been known to bring not only band members to tears but also the fans in attendance.
 They are known to be quite a bunch of cut-ups on stage and fans have been heard saying, " You just don't know what's going to happen on stage with them boys.
 They are just SO entertaining."
 We hope you get the chance to see High Plains Tradition and we look forward to seeing Ya"ll real soon.

 Bobbie can sing tenor to a dog whistle.
 His powerful, cutting edge voice brought a whole new dimension to High Plains as well as his stellar fiddle work.
 Bobbie lives on the Gulf Coast of Texas and when he's not picking and singing he is usually with his family doing something in the Gulf, either fishing boating or swimming.

-The heartbeat of the band with his rock solid bass. bass work is what keeps the train on track.
+The heartbeat of the band with his rock solid bass.
+His drive is what keeps this train on track.
 Kenny has a dream of taking his 1957 Greyhound Bus, (converted to a motorcoach) and just hitting the blue highways and seeing the real America.